Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 ```

 <p></p>
-From this output we can see our website enumeration is done and we can see that there are a couple of files and a wordpress hosted.
+From this output we can see our website enumeration is done and we can see that there are a couple of files and a wordpress (version 4.3.1) hosted.
 <p></p>
 Since we ran the script to do enumeration for us we don't need to carry out any further enumeration ie. gobuster, dirb, uniscan however I will include them for your information below.
 <p></p>